Instrument Care & Reprocessing Guide

 A. AUTOCLAVING:

-Autoclave (steam sterilization) is the recommended method of sterilization for ProDentUSA Siberian Stone™ Pliers and most other ProDentUSA instruments.
-The sterilizer and methods of steam sterilization (either Gravity-Displacement or Dynamic-Air-Removal) must comply with German Standard DIN EN 13060 Type B for wrapped, packaged, solid, hollow, and porous instruments.
+The sterilizer for autoclaving or steam sterilizing instruments (either Gravity-Displacement or Dynamic-Air-Removal) must comply with German Standard DIN EN 13060 Type B for wrapped, packaged, solid, hollow, and porous instruments.

 1. Use only distilled water in sterilizer.
 Dirty or impure water will create dirty steam resulting in staining and improper sterilization.